vajahath/lme/README.md

 - **where `message` can be either `strings` or `objects`.** *(note that javascript treats `arrays` as `objects`.)*

-More configurations are on its way.
+More configurations are on its way.<br>
-If you wish to file any feature/bugs, mention it on [issues](https://github.com/vajahath/lme/issues).
+If you wish to file any feature/bugs, mention it on [issues](https://github.com/vajahath/lme/issues).<br>
 Enjoy.

 ## License